LucyKuncheva/Animal-Identification-from-Video/README.md

 ## 1. Videos
-The original videos have been sourced from Pixabay under Pixabay License
+The original videos included in this repository have been sourced from Pixabay under Pixabay License
 * Free for commercial use
 * No attribution required